-Although Americans of all ages have endured the economic and social changes ushered in by a shift from an industrial to a technology- and service-based economy, today's young adults are the first to experience its full weight as they try to start their lives.
-But the challenges facing young adults also reflect the failure of public policy to address the changing realities of starting, and building, a career and family in 21st century America.
-As America's 20- and 30-somethings are working to get into the middle class, they're being hit by a one-two punch: the economy no longer generates widespread opportunity, and our public policies haven't evolved to pick up any of the slack.
-And in many cases, public policy has exacerbated the problems young people face.
+Strapped: Why America's 20- and 30-Somethings Can't Get Ahead by Tamara Draut (Doubleday, 2006) Although Americans of all ages have endured the economic and social changes of the post-industrial era, today's young people are the first to experience its full weight as they try to start their adult lives.
+But the challenges facing young adults also reflect the failure of public policy to address the changing realities of building a life in the 21st century.
+As America's new grads and young workers are trying to get into the middle class, they're being hit by a one-two punch: the economy no longer generates widespread opportunity and our public policy is not picking up the slack, much less planning for longterm economic challenges.